 Use the -certreq command to generate the request.
 The following command generates a certificate request for the test alias.
 The CA will return a certificate or a certificate chain.
+Allow keytool to prompt you for the password.

 5. Replace the self-signed certificate with the trusted CA certificate.